saveoursecrets/sdk/doc/sync.md

 An account is identified by the [account address](/doc/overview.md#account-address) derived from the [account signing key](/doc/overview.md#signing-key).

-Client requests that access an account MUST include a valid signature and the server MUST use the address of the public key from the signature to identify the account.
+Client requests that access an account **must include a valid signature** and the server **must use the address of the public key from the signature** to identify the account.

 Signatures prove account ownership as the account signing key is protected by the [identity vault](/doc/overview.md#identity-vault).